Aminoglycosides

 This section has been translated automatically.

-• Reversible nephrotoxicity with proteinuria, cylindruria, hematuria, elevated serum creatinine.
-Risk factors are an increased total dose and a long therapy duration.
-Also an elevated valley level leads to increased toxicity (therefore only 1 application)
+• Reversible nephrotoxicity with proteinuria, cylindruria, hematuria and elevated serum creatinine.
+Risk factors are an increased total dose and a long duration of therapy.
+An increased trough level also leads to increased toxicity (therefore only single application).

 • neuromuscular blockade (antidote: calcium gluconate)

-• Ototoxicity (irreversible), especially in cases of impaired renal function.
-Sympotms are nausea, tinnitus, dizziness, hearing loss.
+• Ototoxicity (irreversible), especially with impaired renal function.
+Symptoms are nausea, tinnitus, dizziness, hearing loss.
 Amikacin mainly causes hearing disorders, gentamycin vestibular disorders, tobramycin both at the same time.

 • Myalgias